Bias-Motivated Incident Report Form

 What Is A Bias-Motivated Incident?

-A bias-motivated incident, also known as a hate incident, is an act of conduct, speech, or expression, motivated partially or fully, by the offender’s bias against the perceived race, religion, disability, sexual orientation, gender identity, or ethnicity/national origin of a targeted person (University of Northern Colorado website).
+A bias-motivated incident, also known as a hate incident, is an act of conduct, speech, or expression, motivated partially or fully, by the offender’s bias against the perceived race, religion, disability, sexual orientation, gender identity, or ethnicity/national origin of a targeted person.
 The incident may be wholly or partly motivated by bias and may or may not meet legal standards to be labeled a criminal offense.
 Bias motivated incidents happen frequently and are largely underreported.
 All hate crimes are bias-motivated incidents.
 However, not all bias-motivated incidents are crimes.

 Both hate crimes and bias-motivated incidents occur on university and college campuses and negatively impact the ability of non-majority students to meet their educational goals in safe a welcoming environment.